-Acts of aggression and violence, including assault and homicide, represent some of the most harmful of all antisocial behaviours.
-They are associated with substantial personal and social concerns.
-They also have an enormous financial impact, costing economies billions of dollars each year in health care, legal and justice system costs, absenteeism from work, and lost productivity.
-Given the extent of the burden resulting from aggression and violence, it is critical we devote attention and resources to the development of violence prevention and intervention programs that can successfully reduce violent behaviour.
+Acts of aggression and violence — including assault, homicide and sexual violence — represent some of the most harmful of all antisocial behaviours.
+They are associated with substantial personal and social harms and have an enormous financial impact, costing economies billions of dollars each year in health care, legal and justice system costs, absenteeism from work and lost productivity.
+Given the extent of the burden resulting from aggression and violence and the large proportion of prisoner populations who have been convicted of violent crimes, it is critical we devote attention and resources to the development of violence prevention and intervention programs.

 Our research into aggression and violence focuses on:

-- the assessment, treatment and management of violent offenders
+- improving the assessment, treatment and management of violent offenders

-- the assessment of risk for violent offending
+- enhancing the assessment of risk for violent offending

 - the relationship between personality disorder and violence

 - violence risk assessment and management procedures

 - understanding the role of the therapeutic alliance in the treatment of violent offenders